 Some of your older appliances could be very expensive to run, so when it’s time to replace them be sure to buy new ones with high energy efficiency ratings.

 These days, all energy appliances come with an energy efficiency rating, with A (or A++) being the most efficient and G being the least.

 According to Which?, an A++ rated fridge freezer costs less than £15.80 to run for a year while a G rated alternative could cost almost £70 – a saving of over £50 annually.

 If you invest in solar power, it can not only save money on your electricity bills but help you cut your carbon emissions.

-The only drawback is relatively high set-up costs, but if you qualify for the Feed-in Tariff scheme, you could also make an income from the solar energy you generate (as much as £25,000 over 25 years).
+The only drawback is relatively high set-up costs, but if you qualify for the Feed-in Tariff scheme, you could also make an income from the solar energy you generate.

 Another option is to generate power from a domestic wind turbine – but your house will need to be in a relatively windy area for it to be worthwhile.
 Do your research thoroughly before deciding on this option.

 5. Turn the heating down a degree or two

 A one degree decrease on your room thermostat can save pounds on your heating bill.
 So if you’ve got used to room temperatures of over 20 degrees, try dropping them to 18 or 19.

 And if that’s too cold for you, just wear an extra layer when you’re padding around your home.